 ERIC – Cognitive Factors in the Study of Visual Images: Moving Image Recognition Standards., 1992-Oct. (n.d.).
 Retrieved from http://eric.ed.gov/?id=ED352936

 Students should learn to see reading and writing as vital support for the most direct way that citizens can express themselves and participate in public life—as public speakers.
 Public speaking was the primary medium for participation in public affairs at the birth of democracy in ancient Athens, and even today public dialogue or argument is, for most citizens, the chief means of participating in public life, according to a study, published by ERIC Digests titled “The Connections between Language Education and Civic Education”.

 The Connections between Language Education and Civic Education.
 ERIC Digest. (n.d.).
 Retrieved from http://www.ericdigests.org/1992-2/civic.htm

 An article titled “Parent-Child Communication Programs” published by Advocates for Youth says studies show that young people who feel a lack of parental warmth, love or care were more likely to report emotional distress, school problems, drug use and sexual risk behaviors [3,4].
 Young people also report less depression and anxiety and more self-reliance and self-esteem than other peers who discuss sex with their parents.

 Schuster, M. M., Eastman, K. P., & Corona, R. P. Talking to Parents, Healthy Teens: A Worksite-based Program for Parents to Promote Adolescent Sexual Health.
 Public Health Research, Practice & Policy, 2006.
 Retrieved from http://www.advocatesforyouth.org/parent-child-communication-programs

 All these studies demonstrate the importance of communication skills in a variety of situations.
 Communication skills can be learned in a number of ways.
 One very effective way is through the use of Neuro-linguistic Programming (NLP).
 NLP was developed to understand how we communicate and to develop intentional ways to be effective at communicating and connecting with others.

-If you see the importance of communication skills and are interested in learning more about how NLP improves communication skills, please read this article this article:
+If you see the importance of communication skills and are interested in learning more about how NLP improves communication skills, please read this article: